Random Walks on Small World Networks: The number of connected sets in the small-world network

 This completes the proof. \end{proof} \begin{lemma} Let $Y^{(1)}, Y^{(2)},\hdots, Y^{(n)}$ be independent random variables supported on the non-negative integers, and let $Y=\sum^n_{t=1}Y^{(t)}$.
 Let $\mathbf{q}=\{q_j\}_{j\geq 0}$ denote the profile of $Y$ and, for $t=1,\hdots,n$, let $\mathbf{q}^{(t)}=\{q_j^{(t)}\}_{j\geq 0}$ denote the profile of $Y^{(t)}$.

 Then, for all integer $j\geq 0$, it holds that

-Further, assuming that $C_t$, $t=1,\hdots,n$, are such that $q^{(t)}_j\leq (C_t)^{j}$ for all nonnegative integers $j$, then it holds that $q_j\leq C^{j}$ for all nonnegative integers $j$, where $C=C_1+\cdots+C_t$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:sumindqj}] The second part of the lemma follows immediately from the first part using the multinomial theorem.
-We thus focus on proving the first part.
-One can do this probabilistically using the independence of the random variables $Y^{(1)},\hdots,Y^{(n)}$ and the combinatorial interpretation of the profile.
-Below, we instead give a simple analytic proof.
+Further, assuming that $C_t$, $t=1,\hdots,n$, are such that $q^{(t)}_j\leq (C_t)^{j}$ for all nonnegative integers $j$, then it holds that $q_j\leq C^{j}$ for all nonnegative integers $j$, where $C=C_1+\cdots+C_t$. \end{lemma} \begin{proof}[Proof of Lemma~\ref{lem:sumindqj}] The first part follows probabilistically, using the independence of the random variables $Y^{(1)},\hdots,Y^{(n)}$ and the combinatorial interpretation of the profile.
+The second part of the lemma follows immediately from the first part using the multinomial theorem. \end{proof} Combining Lemmas~\ref{lem:galton}, \ref{lem:binqj} and~\ref{lem:sumindqj}, we obtain the following corollary. \begin{corollary} Let $\mathcal{T}$ be a Galton-Watson process with offspring distribution $X$, where $X$ is a sum of independent binomial random variables.